OUR BOARD & STAFF

 Hometown: Endicott, NY

 Why FFAid: I was very little when 9/11 happened; it is one of my first school memories.
-FFA seemed like a natural fit to honor and remember my family, friends, and neighbors who immediately responded to the call for help.
+FFAid seemed like a natural fit to honor and remember my family, friends, and neighbors who immediately responded to the call for help.
 I always wanted to give back and support those who protected and served my state and our country.
-Through FFA and the firefighter family - even while in California - I know that I am serving my purpose and giving back to those who gave everything.
+Through FFAid and the firefighter family - even while in California - I know that I am serving my purpose and giving back to those who gave everything.

 A person who inspires you the most: My Grammy always inspired me when I was growing up.
 My great-grandmother always told me to be myself and follow my passion.
 She had a lot of attitude and sass despite being so petite.
 I always keep her spirit and mentality with me, helping me be as confident and compassionate as I am today.

 How do you give back: I like to help my brother's Boy Scout Troop - even when I am on the other side of the country.
 I also like to participate in long-distance running events to support charities close to my heart: Invictus for Coach Hynes, Breast Cancer Awareness, and local initiatives to help preserve history and culture.
+I'm also a Gold Award Mentor for Girl Scouts of San Diego County to help young women earn the highest award and make a difference in the world around them.

 Tell us something about yourself: I love baseball - minor and major league.
 I grew up going to minor league games every few days with my mom, and now, I like to go to as many major league games as possible.